Generic Name: lactulose (LAK-tyoo-lose)

 Brand Name: Kristalose

-Lactulose crystals is used for:
+Lactulose crystals are used for:

 Treating constipation.
 It also may be used for other conditions as determined by your doctor.